aws-samples/aws-cognito-apigw-angular-auth/README.md

 (From Windows unzip skip the last command and unzip the SDK file manually)

-11. Copy the folder "/src", the file "package.json" and the folder "apiGateway-js-sdk" from step 3 to the newly created folder "aws-cognito-apigw-angular" from the last step, overwriting the existing files
+11. Copy the folder "/src" and the file "package.json" to the newly created folder "aws-cognito-apigw-angular" from the last step, overwriting the existing files

 12. From the folder "aws-cognito-apigw-angular" execute the following commands in a terminal: